briatte/parlnet/README.md

 All networks are [collapsed one-mode projections](http://solomonmessing.wordpress.com/2012/09/30/working-with-bipartiteaffiliation-network-data-in-r/) of bill-sponsor bipartite graphs, built from the following sources:

 * Bills and sponsors are scraped from official parliament websites or from their open data portals.
-* Party colors are approximate matches to those found on Wikipedia (checked in several languages).
+* Party colors are approximate matches to those found on Wikipedia (several languages).
 * Party [Left/Right scores](http://parlgov.org/stable/documentation/party-position.html) are from [ParlGov stable](http://parlgov.org/stable/) (12/10) or from [ParlGov beta](http://dev.parlgov.org/).

 The directed and valued cosponsorship networks produced from that data carry the following attributes: